 Tires, Misc.
 Telemetry.
 To view tire temperature and pressure in Motorsport, press ‘down’ on the directional pad and then, using the right d-pad button, scroll across to the ‘Tires, Misc’ view.

-Compounds also wear at different rates, but we’ll save that for another article since it is less common to enable tire wear in shorter Forza races.
+Compounds also wear at different rates, and we also have hard and soft compounds in the latest Motorsport.
+But we’ll save that for another article since it is less common to enable tire wear in shorter Forza races.

 Follow these steps to figure out the best tire pressure for your car when driving on the street or track:

 - Set your tires to a “cold” pressure between 27 and 30 PSI (1.90-2.07 Bar).

 - Drive a minute or two to warm up your tires.

 - Pull up telemetry and go to the Tires, Misc. screen.
 Follow these steps to enable telemetry in FH5 or FH4.

 - Check that the warm tire pressure is between 32 and 34 PSI (2.20-2.35 Bar).